IBM/dstc-noesis/README.md

 |4|Select the next utterance from a candidate pool of 100 which might not contain the correct next utterance|  [x] |  [x]  |
 |5|Select the next utterance from a candidate pool of 100 incorporating the provided external knowledge|  [x] |  [x]  |

-In **subtask 1**, for each partial dialog and a candidate pool of 100 is given and the contenstants are expected to select the best next utterance from the given pool.
+In **subtask 1**, for each partial dialog and a candidate pool of 100 is given and the contestants are expected to select the best next utterance from the given pool.

 In **subtask 2**, one large candidate pool of 120000 utterances is shared by training and validation datasets.
 The next best utterance should be selected from this large pool of candidate utterances.

-For **subtask 3**, in addition to the the training and validation dialog datasets, and extra dataset which includes paraphrases for utterances is provided.
-The contestants are required to use the paraphrase informaton to select the next utterance as well as its paraphrases from the given set of 100 candidates.
+For **subtask 3**, in addition to the training and validation dialog datasets, and extra dataset which includes paraphrases for utterances is provided.
+The contestants are required to use the paraphrase information to select the next utterance as well as its paraphrases from the given set of 100 candidates.

 The candidate sets that are provided for some dialogs in **subtask 4** does not include the correct next utterance.
 The contestants are expected to train their models in a way that during testing they can identify such cases.